simonox/smart-energy-monitor/README.md

 ### Shelly Plus Plug S

-For users looking for a ready-made solution, we support the [Shelly Plus Plug S](https://kb.shelly.cloud/knowledge-base/shelly-plus-plug-s) or any other ESP based Power Plug with measurement functions.
+For users looking for a ready-made solution, we support the [Shelly Plus Plug S](https://kb.shelly.cloud/knowledge-base/shelly-plus-plug-s) / [Shelly Plug] (https://kb.shelly.cloud/knowledge-base/shelly-plug) or any other ESP based Power Plug with measurement functions.
 We use the device with the open-source firmware [Tasmota](https://tasmota.github.io/), making integration into your existing smart home systems a breeze.
 The following page gives an overview of the [devices supported by Tasmota](https://templates.blakadder.com/plug.html).

 ## Safety Note